Creating an Internet-facing load balancer using the Azure portal

 Before you work with Azure resources, it's important to understand that Azure currently has two deployment models: Azure Resource Manager and classic.
 Make sure you understand deployment models and tools before you work with any Azure resource.
 You can view the documentation for different tools by clicking the tabs at the top of this article.

 This article covers the Resource Manager deployment model.
-You can also Learn how to create an Internet-facing load balancer using classic deployment

 The following tasks will be done in this scenario: